arrno/GoFig/README.md

 go get github.com/aaronhough/GoFig
 ```
 ## Initialize Migrator
 The migrator is initialized with a few configuration parameters.
 If your storage path starts with `[firestore]/`, migrations will be stored on your database (suffix path must be a collection).
-The 'Name' value will be the file/doc name so it should only contain alphanumeric digits and underscores/dashes `A-Z,a-z,0-9,_,-`.
+The `Name` value will be the file/doc name so it should only contain alphanumeric digits and underscores/dashes `A-Z,a-z,0-9,_,-`.
 ```go
 import fig "github.com/aaronhough/GoFig"